shantanudrane/shantanudrane.github.io/pages/ieeebio.md

 description: Shantanu Rane's IEEE-style Biography
 ---

-Shantanu Rane manages the Cyber-Physical Systems Security research area at PARC.
+Shantanu Rane manages the Cyber-Physical Systems research area at PARC.
 His background is in applied cryptography, statistics and signal processing.
 He works on fundamental and applied problems in security and privacy.

 Shantanu earned a Ph.D. in electrical engineering from Stanford University, California in 2007, a Masters in electrical engineering from The University of Minnesota, Minneapolis in 2001 and a Bachelors degree in instrumentation engineering from Pune University, India in 1999.
 He has previously worked at the National Center for Radio Astrophysics (Tata Institute of Fundamental Research, Pune) and at Mitsubishi Electric Research Laboratories (MERL) in Cambridge, Massachusetts.